Frequently Asked Questions

 FAQs About Accreditations

 Trinity has also been registered with the National Accreditation Board (NAB) of the Government of St. Vincent and the Grenadines since 2008.
-Concurrently, the Government granted Trinity School of Medicine a charter with exclusive rights to use Milton Cato Memorial Hospital for its medical school and the Doctor of Medicine preparatory program.
+Concurrently, the Government granted Trinity School of Medicine a charter with rights to use Milton Cato Memorial Hospital for its medical school and the Doctor of Medicine preparatory program.

 Trinity School of Medicine is also listed by the Foundation for Advancement of International Medical Education and Research (FAIMER) in its World Directory of Medical Schools since September 19, 2008.
 This listing in FAIMER and the assignment of a code, provides the sanction for Trinity students to register for and take the USMLE Step 1, Step 2, and Step 3 examinations.
-Students who successfully complete Step 1 and Step 2 CK, and otherwise meet the requirements for graduation from Trinity, are then authorized by the ECFMG (Educational Commission for Foreign Medical Graduates) to register for and participate in the National Residency Match Program (NRMP), as well as the Canadian Resident Matching Matching Service (CaRMS).
+Students who successfully complete Step 1 and Step 2 CK, and otherwise meet the requirements for graduation from Trinity, are then authorized by the ECFMG (Educational Commission for Foreign Medical Graduates) to register for and participate in the National Residency Match Program (NRMP), as well as the Canadian Resident Matching Service (CaRMS).

 Trinity School of Medicine is committed to upholding medical school accreditation standards.
 It undergoes regular evaluations and self-assessments to ensure compliance with the accrediting body’s requirements.
 The school continuously improves its curriculum, faculty qualifications, and educational resources to maintain the high standards set by the accrediting organization.